-Shortage Level Demand Reduction Actions How much is this going to reduce the shortage gap? (a) Additional Explanation or Reference (optional) Penalty, Charge, or Other Enforcement?
-4, 5, 6 Limit use of potable water for construction and dust control 35% Dust control, compaction, sewer flushing, street cleaning, or any other use, as determined by the District, which can be met with disinfected tertiary recycled water is prohibited.
-Y 4,5,6 Other 35% Request that local fire departments limit training exercises that use potable water and cease hydrant testing.
-Y

-(a) The reductions shown are the combined reductions for all the actions associated with the particular shortage level.
+Shortage Demand Reduction Level Actions How much is this going to reduce the shortage gap? (a) Additional Explanation or Reference (optional) Penalty, Charge, or Other Enforcement?
+4, 5, 6 Other 40% Request that local fire departments limit training exercises that use potable water and cease hydrant testing.
+Y 6 Other 50% Request that local fire departments cease training exercises that use potable water and cease hydrant testing.
+Y Notes: (a) The reductions shown are the combined reductions for all the actions associated with the particular shortage level.